hyperledger/identus-edge-agent-sdk-ts/examples/browser-ts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Polyfills
-Using SDK in browser requires polyfills for `assert` and `util` Node.js modules.
+Using SDK in browser requires some polyfills.
-Also `Buffer` polyfill is required.
 - `npm install assert util buffer`
 - import `polyfills.ts` in `src/index.tsx`
+- add  "stream": "npm:stream-browserify@3.0.0" as a dependency in `package.json`
 ## Available Scripts

 In the project directory, you can run: